NSW is home to many famous attractions, including its capital city, Sydney.

 From Main Beach to Watego’s Bay there are surf spots for all skills and with great weather in all parts of the year it won’t be hard to spend all your time lazy on the sand or catching breaks.

-Also featuring night life seemingly catered for the backpacker variety, Byron Bay offers a great time for all travellers.
+Also featuring nightlife seemingly catered for the backpacker variety, Byron Bay offers an excellent time for all travellers.

 Ok, so you’re ready to venture out and see what the rest of NSW has to offer, deciding where to begin might be a problem, a very envious problem at that.

-But what better place to start than the famed Bondi Beach an easy fifteen minute drive from the city.
-A kilometre stretch of sand with great surf for beginners to more experienced surfers and with its popularity also provides a good atmosphere in which to spend the afternoon under the sun.
+But what better place to start than the famed Bondi Beach an easy fifteen-minute drive from the city.
+A kilometre stretch of sand with fabulous surf for beginners to more experienced surfers and with its popularity also provides a great atmosphere in which to spend the afternoon under the sun.

 Bondi is surrounded by nice bars and cafes if you ever need a break from the sand, or too watch the sunset with a drink in hand.

-Another great beach spot nearby exists in Manly, a breath taking ferry ride away from Circular Quay.
+Another excellent beach spot nearby exists in Manly, a breathtaking ferry ride away from Circular Quay.
 (Manly is one of our favourites.)

 Just like the Victorian High Country, the Blue Mountains offer an array of bushwalking opportunities with some incredible landscape to explore.

 Nearby is the Jamison Valley and the Katoomba Falls.
-With cliff faces abound there won’t be a spot without a memorable view.
+With cliff faces abound there won’t be a spot without a fantastic view.

 A challenge but possible, surf in the morning & go skiing in the afternoon.